-We will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our planned clinical programs for tenapanor and RDX022, or our other product development and platform development activities.
+We will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our planned clinical programs for tenapanor and RDX227675, or our other product development and platform development activities.

-Since our inception, most of our resources have been dedicated to our research and development activities, including developing our lead product candidate, tenapanor, and developing our proprietary drug discovery and design platform.
-We believe that we will continue to expend substantial resources for the foreseeable future, including costs associated with conducting the Phase 3 clinical programs for tenapanor and RDX022, research and development, conducting preclinical studies and clinical trials for our other programs, obtaining regulatory approvals, and sales and marketing.
+Since our inception, most of our resources have been dedicated to our research and development activities, including developing our clinical product candidates, tenapanor and RDX227675, and developing our proprietary drug discovery and design platform.
+We believe that we will continue to expend substantial resources for the foreseeable future, including costs associated with conducting the Phase 3 clinical programs for tenapanor and RDX227675, research and development, conducting preclinical studies and clinical trials for our other programs, obtaining regulatory approvals, developing and maintaining scalable manufacturing processes for our product candidates and sales and marketing.
 Because the outcome of any clinical trial and/or regulatory approval process is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development, regulatory approval process and commercialization or co-promotion of any of our product candidates.
 Our future funding requirements will depend on many factors, including, but not limited to:

-the progress, timing, scope, results and costs of our clinical trial programs evaluating tenapanor in IBS-C and for the treatment of hyperphosphatemia in chronic kidney disease patients on dialysis;
+the progress, timing, scope, results and costs of our clinical trial programs evaluating tenapanor in IBS-C and for the treatment of hyperphosphatemia in ESRD patients on dialysis as well as our decision whether or not to pursue other indications for tenapanor;

-the progress, timing, scope, results and costs of our clinical program for RDX022;
+the progress, timing, scope, results and costs of our clinical program for RDX227675;